Wholesale inflation rebounds in September after two monthly drops

 A sharp increase in costs for travel services also pushed wholesale inflation higher in September, even as prices for non-energy and food related goods were flat last month.

-The new wholesale inflation data comes a day before the Labor Department is set to release data on consumer price growth in September—a far more influential read into the pace of inflation.
-Economists expect the consumer price index (CPI) to have increased by 0.2 percent in September, according to consensus estimates.
+The new wholesale inflation data comes a day before the Labor Department is set to release data on consumer price growth in September — a far more influential read into the pace of inflation.
+Economists expect the consumer price index to have increased by 0.2 percent in September, according to consensus estimates.

 But the stubbornness of inflation and the measures taken by the Federal Reserve to fight it pose deeper risks to both the economy and the president’s political standing.